 While the images I’ve already mentioned were shared via social media, similar material even can be found in national newspapers.
 After American actor David Carradine was found dead in a Bangkok hotel room in 2009, his naked body hanging in a closet, Thai Rath published a picture of how he was found.
 This caused outrage among his family members, who threatened legal action against the news outlet.
 Also in 2009, a 14-year old boy from the Isle of Man was tragically killed at a Pattaya water park after being sucked into the pumping system.
 A Thai camera crew arrived on the scene to film his body as it was discovered, which caused his father to lash out.
 He was subsequently ordered to pay compensation.
 Last year, a story emerged of a 12-year old Burmese girl who was freed from a life of slavery and torture.
 She was made to show the scars on her body in a room full of Thai policemen and photographers, half-naked with her chest bare.
 Of course, pictures subsequently circulated through the media.
 If that wasn’t enough, a full video of a murder actually taking place was shown on Channel 3 last year, after CCTV captured footage of a man shooting his fiancée and mother in a shop in Chon Buri.
 The footage of two people being murdered was shown in its entirety, yet the gun was blurred out.
 So, censorship does exist, but not as we know it.
 There seems to be very little logic to it, with cigarettes and alcoholic drinks often being blurred on out Thai soap operas on TV, while gory photos of real-life situations are freely available for viewing.
 Speaking of Thai soap operas, Prime Minister Prayuth Chan-Ocha recently blamed them for violence and divisions in Thai society and called for better stories to be written, even mentioning that he would write them himself if need be.

 While gruesome accidents and murders may never have been reported in such ways in the West, that is not to say that our media isn’t as intrusive.
 For ours, it is commonplace to leak private information and pictures of celebrities.
 UK residents will be familiar with the phone hacking scandal, in which employees of one of the UK’s biggest news corporations hacked the phones of celebrities, members of the royal family and politicians.
 If that wasn’t unethical enough, the same treatment was extended to the bereaved families of dead British soldiers, victims of the 2005 London bombings and Milly Dowler, a young schoolgirl who was abducted and murdered in 2002.
 As a result, Britain’s best-selling newspaper, News of the World, was forced into closure and the editor was sentenced to 18 months in prison.
 When another British newspaper, The Daily Mail published a less than flattering story about a birthday party held by member of the Thai royal family, it’s website was subsequently blocked in Thailand.
 This is in keeping with Thailand’s strict lèse-majesté laws.
 The internet has become even more heavily censored since the military coup took place, with pornographic websites and those deemed a ‘threat to national security’ being targeted.
 Attitudes towards media censorship and ethical reporting in Thailand are certainly very different to those in the West.
-We can’t criticize one and not the other because they’re both fucked up in different ways.
+We can’t criticize one and not the other because they’re both very flawed in different ways.

 It was my exposure to the horrific pictures of the Koh Tao victims that sparked this post.
 Of course, the sharing of this kind of material is certainly not something that is unique to Thailand only, but my experience with it is something that reminds me of the many the differences between here and home.
 Perhaps the fact that pictures that some of us would never dream of showing publicly are shown regularly in the mainstream media causes an element of desensitization to such things, hence an unperturbed reaction when faced with more of such material.
 On the other hand, I’m not used to being exposed to such gruesome images, so I would obviously react in a much different way.
 This is something that Sylvie von Duuglas-Ittu wrote about in a recent post of hers, The Hard Life of Dogs in Thailand.
 She wrote about how a dog was run over and almost killed by a truck, the reaction to which from the Thai owners was rather nonchalant in comparison to her own.
 It’s a rather awful story, but she told it beautifully.
 At the end, she wrote: